urvishp13/Little-Search-Engine/README.md

 used to access the file with all the document file names, the only difference being the name of the file.
-For use-as-is purposes, the [mydocs.txt](https://github.com/urvishp13/Little-Search-Engine/blob/main/data/mydocs.txt) file in this repository has its files with the paths that would allow execution of the code from the command line; if you are running this code in a different environment, feel free to change the paths of all the files in this folder.
+For use-as-is purposes, the [mydocs.txt](https://github.com/urvishp13/Little-Search-Engine/blob/main/data/mydocs.txt) file in this repository has its files with the paths that will allow execution of the code from the command line; if you are running this code in a different environment, feel free to change the paths of all the files in this folder.

 You will also have to enter the "noisewords" file which are "commonplace words (such as 'the')".
 The name of this file is `noisewords.txt`
-; input it using the file-path method outlined in the previous paragraph.
+; input it using the directory-path method outlined in the previous paragraph.